Skidout/Jiffyedit/README.md

   If a part of the video is cut out that you want to include, if using Shotcut or Pitivi, you can drag from the edges of the clip to recover more of the video to include.

 ### Roadmap:
- - Add support for LosslessCut
+ - Add support for Openshot
+ - Make GUI
- - Fix bugs.
+ - Fix bugs

 ### For potential contributors: